eirikhanasand/iikg2001/exam/exam22.md

 4. Corporate Contract.

 ## Question 2
-Which of the following types of malware are of proliferative type?
-(Wrong selections may give negative points.)
+Which of the following types of malware are of proliferative type?<br/>
+Wrong selections may give negative points.<br/>
 Select one or more alternatives:
 1. Adware
 2. Worm